What I would look for in a junior developer

 In those interviews I wasn’t looking for someone that had all the answers, I was looking for someone that I thought the team would enjoy working with and teaching.

-It is about Communication
+It is about communication

+What I do look for is someone who can communicate.
 Communication is a massive part of our job, we are telling stories through code and through commit messages and through support emails.
-I am not good enough to teach someone how to be a good communicator so I would like to hire people who are by their nature communicators.

 It is about honesty